Social benefits for senior citizens

 The purpose of these statistics is to display the quality level of municipal services in the elderly care.
 The statistics are a part of a cross-public cooperation, intended to ensure coherent documentation of important areas of municipal service, as well as to increase the comparability of the services provided in the different municipalities.
 The statistics are used to determine impact targets, frameworks and results requirements for key management initiatives and are comparable from 2008 onwards.
 Statistics Denmark is responsible for the composition and publication of the statistics.

 The statistic is an annual survey including a number of national impact- and background indicators which document and describe the quality of the municipal effort at the elderly area.
-The indicators consist of referral and provided home care, home nursing, exercise services, rehabilitation, preventative home visits as well as readmissions .
+The indicators consist of referral and provided home care, home nursing, nursing homes, exercise services, rehabilitation, preventative home visits as well as readmissions .
 Primarily, the indicators are targeted at the elderly area, however home care, exercise services, home nursing as well as nursing homes also include data for citizens under 67 years.

 Before publishing data from the municipalities' EOJ system (electronic care journal), tables and figures are developed, which all municipalities are asked to approve.
 After the approval, Statistics Denmark detects for data errors as missing numbers, abnormal values and etc.

 The authorities and public institutions and the population use the indicators for analysis, research, debate, etc. The focus is to ensure more valid documentation at the elderly area.
 This is achieved by retrieving the information directly from the municipalities' care systems (EOJ), which is constantly updated as a part of the municipalities' case management.